 I called in the security guards to help, and I stood still.

-Afraid to move as I didn’t know if he was still behind me?, or had been caught in the flow of people that pushed past me.
+Afraid to move, as I didn’t know if he was still behind me?, OR had been caught in the flow of people that pushed past me?

 The Toddler Wrist Band

 The only thing that stopped me from having a full blown anxiety attack was I knew he had child ID on him.
 It was the one thing that kept me sane in that moment.

 A FREE wristband from the Police Beat on site at the EKKA, with my details and phone number handwritten on the inside.